Limitations of Deep Learning for Inverse Problems on Digital Hardware

-We first recall two notions from classical computability theory. \begin{Definition} \begin{enumerate}[(1)] \item[] \item A set $A \subset \N$ of natural numbers is said to be \textit{recursive} (or computable or decidable), if there exists an algorithm taking natural numbers as input and which correctly decides after a finite amount of time whether the input belongs to $A$ or to the complement set $A^c = \N\setminus A$. \item A set $A \subset \N$ is called \textit{recursively enumerable}, if there exists an algorithm, which correctly identifies (after a finite amount of time) all inputs belonging to $A$, but which may not halt if the input does not belong to $A$. \end{enumerate} \end{Definition}
+We first recall two notions from classical computability theory. \begin{Definition} \begin{enumerate}[(1)] \item[] \item A set $A \subset \N$ of natural numbers is said to be \textit{recursive} (or computable or decidable), if there exists an algorithm taking natural numbers as input and which correctly decides after a finite amount of time whether the input belongs to $A$ or to the complement set $A^c = \N\setminus\!A$. \item A set $A \subset \N$ is called \textit{recursively enumerable}, if there exists an algorithm, which correctly identifies (after a finite amount of time) all inputs belonging to $A$, but which may not halt if the input does not belong to $A$. \end{enumerate} \end{Definition}

 Note that the halting problem for Turing machines ensures the existence of recursively enumerable sets that are non-recursive.
 Before considering the notion of computability on an uncountable domain, we recall its meaning on a discrete domain like the natural numbers.
 For this purpose, we introduce the set of $\mu$-\textit{recursive functions}, often simply referred to as \textit{recursive functions} \cite{Kleene36Recursive}, which constitute a special subset of the set $\bigcup_{n=0}^\infty \{f : \N^n \hookrightarrow \N \}$, where '$\hookrightarrow$' denotes a partial mapping.
-Recursive functions are functions which can be constructed by applying a restricted set of operations, like composition and primitive recursion, on some simple, basic functions, like constant functions and the successor function.
-One can think of the recursive functions as a natural mathematical class of computable functions on the natural numbers, as we will see next.
+Recursive functions are functions which can be constructed by applying a restricted set of operations, like composition and primitive recursion, on some simple, basic functions like constant functions and the successor function.
+One can think of the recursive functions as a natural mathematical class of computable functions on the natural numbers.